 What We Do

-The GEF has two key strategic objectives around chemicals and waste:
+The GEF has developed two key strategic objectives regarding chemicals and waste:

 - Develop the enabling conditions, tools, and environment for the sound management of harmful chemicals and wastes;

 - Reduce the prevalence of harmful chemicals and waste and support the implementation of clean alternative technologies/substances.

 The implementation support for the chemicals and waste conventions by the GEF provides both the opportunity for Parties to these conventions to meet their obligations under the Conventions and to use the entry point of the Conventions to transform their management of chemicals and ultimately use and produce chemicals without suffering their harmful impacts.
 The GEF’s work on chemicals and waste focuses on four main programs in GEF-7:

 - The Industrial Chemicals Program seeks to eliminate or significantly reduce chemicals subject to international agreements by supporting programs that address: chemicals and waste at the end of life; chemicals that are used or emitted from or in processes and products; and management of waste containing these chemicals.

 - The Agricultural Chemicals Program addresses the agricultural chemicals that are listed as persistent organic pollutants under the Stockholm Convention and agricultural chemicals that contain mercury or its compounds.
 Where the chemicals are in use, the GEF fosters efforts to introduce alternatives.